-Internship subjects provide Science students with credit towards their degree, while developing their technical and professional skills and building their graduate career prospects.
+Internship Subjects and Industry Projects provide you with credit towards your degree, while developing your technical and professional skills and building your graduate career prospects.

 Undertaking an internship subject involves gaining real experience working in a relevant workplace.
 Depending on the subject, placements can be taken within Australia or overseas.

-Students can access exclusive opportunities with highly-regarded organisations or source their own internship in an organisation of interest.
+You can access exclusive opportunities with highly-regarded organisations or source your own internship in an organisation of interest.

 - Science & Technology Internship Subject (Bachelor)

 Jirra Moffatt – Murrup Barak Indigenous Undergraduate Work Integrated Learning program (IWIL), Athletics Australia and the AFL Footy Means Business program

 ”Both of these opportunities were amazing for me as not only did I gain valuable insight and skills to possible future career paths, but I also got to meet some great people and contacts that I will continue to use for the years to come.”
 Read more.

 Amber Craig – BSc majoring in Geology, SCIE30002 with GeoScience Australia